-Below is a listing of different programs and how to create transparent images in each of these programs.
-Before continuing with the steps below, realize that when creating a transparent image, you need to save the image as a GIF image and not a JPEG image.
+The following sections explain how to create transparent images in Photoshop and GIMP.
+Before continuing, it should be noted that transparent images must be saved as a GIF and not as a JPEG.
 Also, if the program you're using also supports both GIF 87a and GIF 89a, you'll need to save the file as a GIF 89a.

 - Select the Magic Eraser, as shown in the image to the right.

 - Once this tool has been selected, click on the portion of the image you want to make transparent.
 For example, click on the background if you want the background of the image to be transparent.

 If you're noticing that the edges of the non-transparent portion of the image are not clean, in the Magic Eraser Options, increase the Tolerance.

 - After you've got the transparent background how you want it, click Image > Mode, and select Indexed Color.
 Change any settings you may want in the Indexed Color window and click Ok.

 - Finally, save the image as a .gif file.

-- Open GIMP and create a new file or open an existing file you want to create transparency on.
+- Open GIMP and create a new file or open an existing one.

 - Select the "Selects regions by color" tool or press Shift+O. Once selected, click the portion of the image you want to be transparent.
 For example, click on the white background of an image.

 If you want to not have borders around the non-transparent portions of the image, you need to increase the Threshold by dragging the slider to the right.